dchakarov/dchakarov.github.io/_drafts/TabularData.md

 description:
 ---

-_**TL;DR** Let's create a Swift script which will take a list of stocks and a finance API key and will give us a shortlist of dividend stocks we should consider investing in.
-Our script focuses on Freetrade & uses a Yahoo Finance alternative API, but it can be easily adapted to work with any list of stock tickers, and any finance API.
+_**TL;DR** Let’s create a Swift script that will take a list of stocks and a finance API key and give us a shortlist of dividend stocks we should consider investing in.
+Our script focuses on Freetrade & uses a Yahoo Finance alternative API, but it can be easily adapted to work with any list of stock tickers and any finance API.
 Get the code here._

-Every Friday at Just Eat Takeaway we have a meeting called wwdc-watchers.
-It's organised and hosted by the iOS team and open to everyone.
+Every Friday at Just Eat Takeaway we have a meeting called WWDC-watchers.
+It’s organised and hosted by the iOS team and open to everyone.
 We spend half an hour discussing a WWDC (or related) video we picked and watched during the week leading to the meeting.
-We keep it simple - everyone sticks a bunch of sticky notes on a dedicated virtual board and at the meeting we go over them one by one, sharing what we learned and how we feel about the topic.
+We keep it simple - everyone sticks a bunch of sticky notes on a dedicated virtual board, and at the meeting, we go over them one by one, sharing what we learned and how we feel about the topic.

 At a recent event, we discussed a [Tech Talk on a somewhat obscure Apple framework called TabularData](https://developer.apple.com/videos/play/tech-talks/10100/).
-Watching the video and discussing it with my fellow developers excited me about the framework and I decided to use it for an idea I had at the time.
+Watching the video and discussing it with my fellow developers excited me about the framework, and I decided to use it for an idea I had at the time.

-For the past few years I have been using [Freetrade](https://magic.freetrade.io/join/dimitar/09b52fdb) for investing.
+For the past few years, I have been using [Freetrade](https://magic.freetrade.io/join/dimitar/09b52fdb) for investing.
 This is not an endorsement, nor is it financial advice.
 I primarily focus on the so-called dividend investing with the occasional impulsive buy.
-The way I choose companies to invest in is usually by searching online or asking friends for recommendations and then doing my due diligence.
-Before spending too much time on research, I also need to make sure a given company is available on Freetrade.
+I choose companies to invest in by searching online or asking friends for recommendations and then doing my due diligence.
+Before spending too much time on research, I also need to ensure a given company is available on Freetrade.

-The reason I don't start my research on Freetrade, and instead need to go out of my way to find suitable companies is the lack of filters or tools in the app to get to the companies that match my criteria.
-You are presented with a huge list of thousands of companies with no filtering or sorting.
-Going to their website gives you [some filters](https://freetrade.io/stock-list#stock-list-table) but far from enough.
+I don’t start my research on Freetrade and instead need to go out of my way to find suitable companies because of the app’s lack of filters or tools to get to the companies that match my criteria.
+You are presented with a massive list of thousands of companies without filtering or sorting.
+Going to their website gives you [some filters](https://freetrade.io/stock-list#stock-list-table), but that is far from enough.
 Moreover, you can only see 20 companies at a time.
 It looks pretty, but it's not very useful.
 Thankfully, if you scroll past the list, you will find a link to a google sheet with all the companies available on the platform.

 You can, of course, use your superpowers in filtering google sheets to achieve what you want.
 But where is the fun in that?
-I decided to instead download the list in CSV and give [TabularData](https://developer.apple.com/documentation/tabulardata) a spin.
+Instead, I downloaded the list in CSV and gave [TabularData](https://developer.apple.com/documentation/tabulardata) a spin.
 To learn more about TabularData I recommend you read [this amazing introduction](https://holyswift.app/crunching-data-with-the-new-apples-tabulardata-framework).

 Before we dive into Xcode let's have a look at the data.
 We have around 6300 companies with 14 properties for each of them.
 Let's see which of these properties are useful for us: